 When you have completed building your email, you can submit the email for review.

-Stakeholders will review the draft and can leave comments.
+The submitted draft will now be locked from editing while stakeholders review the draft and can leave comments.
 Organization Administrators and Workspace Owners can either approve or reject the draft.
 Once approved, the draft becomes a Published DraftPublished DraftAn approved and locked version of an email or SMS that is available for download in Dyspatch or for syncing via the Dyspatch API.
 A published draft cannot be edited..

 Select Preview in the Email Editor to go to the submission preview area.
 Before submitting your email, you can send yourself a test email or view your email on different email clients using device previews.